Selecting Partitions for Your Locker Room

 When determining stall size, consider wheelchair accessibility and any other functional features the partitioned areas require to improve your members’ experience.

 If it seems like a lot of work to design your locker room partitions, you can make the process easier by using our online design tool.
-This three-part partition design process allows you to visualize potential layouts for your locker room partitions.
+This three-part partition design process allows you to visualize potential dimensions and layouts for your locker room partitions.